alibaba/arthas/site/src/site/sphinx/en/index.md

 * Supports Linux/Mac/Windows

 **If you are using Arthas, please let us know.
-Your use is very important to us: [View](https://github.com/alibaba/arthas/issues/111)**
+Your feedback is very important to us: [View](https://github.com/alibaba/arthas/issues/111)**

 Contents
 --------